Many Maine place names are not like the rest of New England’s, with Bristols and Yarmouths and Portsmouths named after counterparts in England.

 The melody must have been running through his mind the day he considered names for the town, for it was Poland he chose.

 Japheth Washburn had the privilege of naming another town.
 He wanted to call it Bloomville, but the people of Bloomfield, 25 miles away, objected.
 They thought the names sounded too similar.
 So, like Moses Emery, he chose China, the name of one of his favorite hymns.

 The origin of the town of Norway, incorporated in 1797, remains a mystery.
-Originally the town petitioned the General Court to be called Norage, an Indian word for ‘falls.’
+Originally the town petitioned the General Court to be called Norage, an Native American word for “falls.”
 But then fire destroyed the town records in 1843, so no one knows how Norage became Norway.

 Given the precedent of Maine place names, the General Court may have thought ‘Norage’ was a misspelling of Norway.

 This story about Maine place names was updated in 2022.